brucou/2048s/README.md

   - In the second use of AI (how to determine that a random generator produces uniformly distributed numbers), AI was great and saved a lot of time.
 Reading through the die-hard tests did not lead me anywhere quickly.
 - AI code completion feels really magic.
 However, it is also a distraction and can led to loosing flow when the completion is irrelevant and time is spent diverting from an original line of thought.
 That could however improve as one gets used to AI coding assistant?
 The jury is open.

 ## Testing
 - It did took some time to test the randomness/frequencies for the first two cells.
 I believe that is an important enough requirement that makes it worth.
 However, the learning is to always compare the cost of writing a test vs. the value of having it.
 Don't test the stuff that does not matter.
 - Given that I did find errors in the generation of the locations (the ordinate originally was sometimes above 4), the test was useful and a good decision.
 So the learning is the reverse one here.
 Do test the stuff that matters.
+- Testing in the browser does require some effort to write the code so it can be tested.
+But that's OK.
+Testing is not an afterthought but a design criteria.
+If focusing on writing an application first, and then how to test it later, oftentimes, one discovers that it cannot test the application properly, think that testing takes too much time, is too expensive etc. That is due to the ton of complexity created by adding testing tools that are hard to integrate after the fact.
+Some front-end folks even argue for having mostly end-to-end tests (!).